Chapter 7 Bankruptcy Attorney

 In most cases, it stops garnishments, lawsuits, and harassment permanently.
 It also stops repossessions and foreclosures temporarily, but in many cases, not permanently.
 Chapter 7 is a good solution for medical bills, credit card debts, some old taxes, and many other unsecured debts.

 Chapter 7 usually takes three to five months from the date of filing to the final discharge.
-You can file only once in six years.
+You can file only once in eight years.

 At filing, the individual provides a list of all assets and obligations.
 A bankruptcy trustee goes over the list and decides whether to sell any unprotected assets to pay outstanding debts.
 Creditors can object on several grounds, including sudden disappearance of assets and lies in the bankruptcy filing.